mattdm3/up-next-project/README.md

 A movie-rating app that allows users to find movies, rate movies, and get recommendations.
 Users can also create an "up next" list as they browse.

 ## Built With

 * ReactJS
 * Firebase
 * NodeJs

+## Notes
+Due to server limitations on Heroku, the live version does not include the ability to get recommendations yet.

 ## Acknowledgments